Confirmation Statement / People with significant control (PSC)

 How do I register my company for PROOF?

 PROOF is available online, simply agree to the Terms and Conditions and choose 'Join PROOF'.
-You can be assured that attempts to file the following forms on paper will be rejected: annual return, change of registered office address, appointment, resignation or change particulars of an officer.
+You can be assured that attempts to file the following forms on paper will be rejected: change of registered office address, appointment, resignation or change particulars of an officer.

 How do I know if my company is already registered for PROOF?